troygibb/indexeddb-usage-bug/README.md

 ### What is the expected behavior?

-That the `deleteDatabase` operations that proceed each newly created IndexedDB database would lead to constant memory usage.
+That the `deleteDatabase` operations that proceed each newly created IndexedDB database would lead to constant disk usage.

 ### What went wrong?

-As memory usage increases, our web app becomes increasingly sluggish.
+As disk usage increases, our web app becomes increasingly sluggish, and eventually, unusable.

 ### Did this work before?